arched-dev/flask-scheema/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

-        - When enabled, the API will allow cascade delete operations on models.
-This will delete all related records when a record is deleted.
-Cac
+        - When enabled, the API will allow cascade delete operations on models when the query parameter

+          ``?cascade_delete=1``

+          is added to the request.
+If this parameter is not added, the API will return a 400 response

+          (when the model has dependent relationships).

+          When disabled, the API will not allow cascade delete operations on models and will return a 400 response

+          (when the model has dependent relationships).